foxglove/schemas/schemas/README.md

 </td>
 <td>

-Rectification matrix (3x3 row-major matrix)
+Rectification matrix (stereo cameras only, 3x3 row-major matrix)

 A rotation matrix aligning the camera coordinate system to the ideal stereo image plane so that epipolar lines in both stereo images are parallel.